If you make any wedding payments between £100 and £30,000 by credit card, you can then use Section 75 to get your money back if something goes wrong.

-Every wedding is different, so it is important to get a policy that gives you the cover you need.
-Once you've purchased wedding insurance, UK providers will usually cover you for:
+Every wedding is different, so it’s important to get a policy that covers what you need.
+As well as issues like cancellations or rearrangements, wedding insurance will usually cover you for physical items like:

 Your wedding attire